krishdev/angular-image-fallback/README.md

 Image Fallback - Angular is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contribution
-Encourage improvements over Custom Banner Carousel.
+Encourage improvements over Angular Image Fallback.
 Would like to see the work on plunker before requesting a merge.
 Naming convensions should be camelCase.